There are a few important details you’ll need to know before you get started with dynamic number insertion:

 - Select Custom HTML under the section Custom.

-- Copy your dynamic number insertion code from CallRail's integration page, and paste it into the HTML box in Google Tag Manager.
+- Copy the code snippet from the Tracking Installation page within CallRail to the HTML box in Google Tag Manager.

 - Select the Triggering box, and choose your trigger.
 We recommend setting your script to fire on all pages of your website by selecting the + at the top of the page, then clicking Page View > All Page Views.